quanteda/tutorials.quanteda.io/content/_overview/principle.en.markdown

 2. If separate steps are desired
     * we can still perform same steps on intermediate objects (`tokens`)
     * we can perform many operations of feature selection, removal, equivalencies on a dfm, or during its creation

-## Text analysis workflow: Analyzing a dfm

-1. Many analyses are possible directly from the dfm

-    ```r
-    dfm                           print, show
-    kwic                          summary
-    ndoc                          ntoken
-    nsentence                     settings
-    ```

-## Text analysis workflow: Analyzing a dfm (cont.)

-2. Plan is to incorporate wrappers for many `textmodel_*` functions that work in a similar fashion, e.g.
-    *  text regression
-    *  predictive methods (Naive Bayes, SVM, kNN, etc.)
-    *  scaling methods (Poisson scaling aka "wordfish", correspondence analysis)

-3. Hands off nicely to other packages needing a dfm
-    * `convert()` converts to formats needed by `topicmodels`, `LDA`, and `STM` packages